AV65/flower-website-backend-two/README.md

 ##  API Endpoints

-The API will be running on `http://localhost:5000`
+The API will be running on http://localhost:5000

+###  Auth
 - POST /api/users/signup — Register a new user
 - POST /api/users/login — Log in existing user
+- GET /api/users/getusers — Shows all the registered users

+###  Flowers
+- GET /api/flowers — Get all flowers
+- GET /api/flowers/:id — Get a flower by ID
+- POST /api/flowers — Create a new flower (image upload supported)
+- PATCH /api/flowers/:id — Update a flower
+- DELETE /api/flowers/:id — Delete a flower

 ##  Installation & Setup